cybershard/auproximity/README.md

 to create a desktop application, an application that interfaces with Discord RPC, and even features like minimaps!

 ## Contributing
 I welcome PRs for adding additional backends, client features, and even forks for other games.

+This repository follows an issue-based workflow.
+Issues should be created to identify features and bugs being worked on, and PRs should close the issues they target for fixes and/or implementations.

 ## Credits
 The [amongus-protocol](https://github.com/edqx/amongus-protocol) library by